Maryland State Colonization Society

 The Maryland State Colonization Society was the Maryland branch of the American Colonization Society, an organization founded in 1816 with the purpose of returning free African Americans to what many Southerners considered greater freedom in Africa.
 The ACS helped to found the colony of Liberia in 1821–22, as a place for freedmen.

 The Maryland State Colonization Society was responsible for founding the Republic of Maryland in West Africa, a short lived independent state that in 1857 was annexed by Liberia.
-The goal of the society was "to be a remedy for slavery", such that "slavery would cease in the state by the full consent of those interested", but this end was never achieved, and it would take the outbreak of the Civil War to bring slavery to an end in Maryland.
+The goal of the society was "to be a remedy for slavery", such that "slavery would cease in the state by the full consent of those interested".
+The ultimate victory of the Union in the American Civil War in 1865 led to the end of slavery in Maryland.